Turkic Place Names in the Carpathians and Hungary of Scythian Times

 The Carpathian Tumuli culture has no local roots.
 Its formation, although it took place on the territory of the Carpathian, is however directly related to the resettlement of some people to these lands (VAKULENKO LILIANA VASYLIVNA.
 2009: 18).

-On the map, red circles indicate the Bulgarish place names, and blue are sites of CTC.
+On the map, red circles indicate the Chuvash place names, and blue are sites of CTC.

 Looking at the map, you can see that the number of monuments and place names is far from equal.
 But there should have been many more monuments since data on their location, taken from the works of L.V.
 Vakulenko are far from complete.
 Nevertheless, such a remark by this Ukrainian researcher is important:

-… sites of the Carpathian Tumuli culture occupy by no means mountain ranges but the foothill territory which is geographically characterized as a gently hilly (VAKULENKO L.V.
+… sites of the Carpathian Tumuli culture are occupied by no mountain ranges but the foothill territory, which is geographically characterized as a gently hilly (VAKULENKO L.V.
 2002: 16).

-Meanwhile, it is in the mountainous part that the Bulgarish place names have the highest density.
+Meanwhile, it is in the mountainous part that the Chuvash place names have the highest density.
 However, this can be explained.
 The mountains could have been settled later than the CTC existed on the arrival of the Slavs in the Carpathian region.
-So the Slavs forced the Bulgars to retreat to the mountains.
+So the Slavs forced the Proto-Chuvashes to retreat to the mountains.

 L.V.
 Vakulenko suggests, based on some similarities between the elements of the Chernyakhov culture and the CTC, that the creators of the latter moved simultaneously with the Goths.
 This ethnos, in her opinion, could be the Taifals, one of the Germanic tribes (VAKULENKO L.V.
 2009: 18-19).